lrusso/WebServer/README.md

 3. Click on **ADVANCED**.
 4. Click on **Proceed to localhost (unsafe)**.

+This workaround is useful for testing purposes because, for example, a Web App may require access to the webcam and that is not allowed using a non-secure connection.

 ### Running the Web server in the background

 * First, you need to install Forever.